KeLLs-Link/WEB-SOLUTION-IMPLEMENTATION-WITH-WORDPRESS/wordpress.md

 sudo yum install mysql
 sudo mysql -u admin -p -h <DB-Server-Private-IP-address>
 ```
+⬇️ 👇

+`sudo mysql -u myuser -p mypass -h 172.31.22.124`

+the -p flag will manually prompt you to enter your password. hence, the passward should not be included while passing in the db login credentials in the terminal. hence the command below should be executed

+`sudo mysql -u myuser -p -h 172.31.22.124`

 Now edit `mysql configuration` file by typing

 ```
 sudo nano /etc/my.cnf
 ```